 DCI Gene Hunt is back, but he's no longer the self-styled "Sheriff of Manchester."
 Flanked by his faithful sidekicks, Ray Carling and Chris Skelton, and drawn by the action and intrigue of the London Met, Gene's turned his attentions to taking on the "southern nancy" criminal scum.
 However, Gene did not expect to be thrown together with a sexy, intelligent DI Alex Drake.
 Single mother to daughter Molly, Alex has rapidly risen through the ranks of the Met and, in the modern world of 2008, skillfully uses psychological profiling to capture suspects.
 When Alex and her daughter are kidnapped, she makes a daring attempt at escape, resulting in a horrific incident.
 Alex suddenly finds herself in 1981, interacting with familiar characters, not just from her own lifetime, but also from the detailed reports logged by none other than Sam Tyler, which Alex previously spent months poring over.
 Alex is ripped from her current world of sexual equality and respect in 2008, and finds herself opposite...
 Written by

-The series is full of David Bowie references:- "Ashes to Ashes" is one of his songs, and features a Pierrot clown in its video, and one episode also features a "Laughing Gnome" (which is the name of another Bowie song).
+The series is full of David Bowie references:- "Ashes to Ashes" was his first UK number one single of the 1980s and features Bowie dressed as a Pierrot clown in its video.
+One episode also features a "Laughing Gnome" (which is the title of an earlier Bowie song).
 See more »

 The Audi Quattro used by Gene Hunt was not available for sale in the UK in 1981.
 He would have had to order it from continental Europe, thus it would probably be left-hand drive.
 This is acknowledged to in the extras, which speculate that Hunt could have gotten the car as "a dodgy import."
 See more »